-Depending on the type of input port that is connected to a channel, you will see some or all of the controls described here.
-In the control screen header the Input 1 / Input 2 toggle button allows you to switch between two entirely separate I/O box input ports which may be patched to the currently accessed path.
+Depending on the type of input port that is connected to a channel, the user will see some or all of the controls described here.
+In the control screen header the Input 1/Input 2 toggle button allows the user to switch between two entirely separate I/O box input ports which may be patched to the currently accessed path.
 The tone switch toggles tone on and off to the channel.